Barbara-Monzu/mienteme/README.md

 ### Description

 **Click-me** (SPA) is an online dating application.
 The profiles propose ideal romantic dates.
-If the user selects a date, they must play to find out a truth and a lie proposed by the profile.
-In order to talk to that person, the lie must be right.
+Users can "swipe left" to reject a candidate or selects a date and  to play to guess a truth and a lie proposed by the profile.
+In order to talk to that person, the lie must be guess.

 ### Server Install